• Skip to primary navigation

 Take More Bubble Baths

-A bubble bath with a cup of hot tea or a glass of wine is a lovely thing to look forward to after a long day.
-I try to always have bubble bath, bath bombs and bath salts on hand for a nice relaxing bath.
+A bubble bath with a cup of a hot tea or a glass of wine is a lovely thing to look forward to after a long day.
+I try to always have a bubble bath, bath bombs, and bath salts on hand for a nice relaxing bath.

 A hot bath is my favorite time to read.
 You can just totally relax and forget about the rest of the world for a few lovely moments.
 Just make sure you have a nice fluffy towel waiting so you don’t get too cold after.
 I like to get into my super cozy faux fur Pottery Barn robe after a hot bath.
 It wasn’t a cheap robe but it’s really good quality and one of my favorite things.